MicrosoftDocs/learn/learn-pr/wwl-azure/use-css-styles/includes/3-discover-more-css.md

 | `font-style: italic;`         | *Demo*      |
 | `text-decoration: line-through;` | ~~Demo~~ |

 `text-decoration` can feel different from the other options used to modify a font's display.
 The key difference is that `text-decoration` is used to apply style around or on the text but does not modify the actual font itself.
-Bold and italic are modifying the font.
+Bold and italics are modifying the font.

 > [!NOTE]
 > Using underline on a webpage should typically be avoided because the text may appear to be a hyperlink.